anng1775/hello-world/README.md

 # hello-world
 Hello World Repository

-My name is Ann Ngo.
-I am currently a ChemBio Eng student at CU Boulder.
+This is an example of a repository.